Yosemite Hikes masthead (Washburn Point)

 However, this is a backpackers-only campground with no road access, which means that you'll need to pack all your camping gear up the Mist Trail the day before: tent, sleeping bags, food, cooking gear, framed Ansel Adams prints, manicure kit, etc. And unless you can stay two nights, you'll have to pack up and haul it all down the Mist Trail after climbing Half Dome.
 If you're out of shape, staying in Little Yosemite Valley Campground probably won't help you much unless you can convince someone else to carry your pack for you; the best reason to stay here is to beat the crowds up Half Dome.

-If you're not a backpacker and you can't be trusted behind the wheel before 6 a.m., get reservations (well ahead of time, we should emphasize) in Yosemite Valley.
+If you're not a backpacker and you can't be trusted behind the wheel before 6 a.m., get reservations (well ahead of time, it should be emphasized) in Yosemite Valley.
 Anywhere in the valley will mean a short drive to the trailhead - less than 5 miles (8 km) in all cases.
 Staying in El Portal isn't bad, either; it'll give you a 15-20 minute drive.
-If you're a morning person (and by the way, we don't want to hear what a beautiful sunrise it was), you've got no worries.
+If you're a morning person (and by the way, no one wants to hear what a beautiful sunrise it was), you've got no worries.
 Anywhere in Yosemite except the eastern end of Tioga Road will get you to the valley in less than an hour, and you won't be hitting any traffic jams at the time you'll be driving.
-We've had friends leave from Oakhurst and be on the trail inside an hour and a half.
+It's possible to depart from Oakhurst pre-dawn and be on the trail inside an hour and a half.

 This all assumes that you're starting from the Yosemite Valley trailhead.
 If you're taking the longer route from Glacier Point, your closest overnight option (and the only one on Glacier Point Road) is the Bridalveil Creek Campground, 8 miles (13 km) from the trailhead.